driemworks/mercury-blockchain/README.md

 # Mercury Blockchain
-Mercury is simple a blockchain built on top of libp2p.
+Mercury is simple a blockchain built on top of go-libp2p.
+Currently, mercury only allows nodes to "publish" a topic encoded within a transaction, but the intention is achieve something similar to Holochain.

 ## TODOS
-- Enable trace for all topics, read trace when joining topics
 - Replace PoW with more efficient consensus algorithm
-- code cleanup
+- test coverage
-- what if I do something like holochain?

 ## Getting Started
 ### Introduction